murphynd/TravelApi/README.md

 ### Using Swagger Documentation

-To explore the CoffeeTracker API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5003/swagger/index.html`
+To explore the Travel API with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5003/swagger/index.html`

 ### Using the JSON Web Token

 In order to be authorized to use the POST, PUT, DELETE functionality of the API, please authenticate yourself through Postman.

-- Open Postman and create a POST request using the URL: `http://localhost:5003/api/users/authenticate`
+- Open Postman and create a POST request using the URL: `http://localhost:5003/users/authenticate`
-- Add the following query to the request as raw data in the Body tab:
+- Add the following query to the request as raw data and select JSON in the Body tab:

 ```
 {